 Alopecia areata, known as male pattern baldness and female pattern baldness are the most common types of loss, conditions caused by the side effects of aging.

-- Deficiency of nutrients (especially biotin, zinc, silica, sulphur, magnesium, omega-3, iodine, iron, selenium, & vitamin D),
+- Deficiency of nutrients (especially biotin, zinc, silica, sulphur, magnesium, omega-3, iodine, iron, selenium, and vitamin D)

-- Excessive consumption of sugary foods, milk & dairy products, cheese, pizza, stimulants (coffee, tea, chocolate, cola, etc.), refined foods (white flour products, etc.).
+- Excessive consumption of sugary foods, dairy and white flour products, stimulants (coffee, tea, chocolate, cola, etc.) and refined foods

 - Hormonal imbalance